Skip to content

 ⎕PROFILE 'state'

-Retrieves the collected profiling data.
-If the optional left argument X is omitted, the result is a matrix with the following columns:
+Retrieves the collected profiling data and returns it in flat form.
+If the X is omitted, the result is a matrix with the following columns:

 ⎕PROFILE 'data'

-If X is specified it must be a simple vector of column indices.
-In this case, the result has the same shape as X and is a vector of the specified column vectors:
+If X is specified, it must be a simple vector of column indices.
+The result R has the same shape as X, and is a vector of the specified column vectors.

 X ⎕PROFILE 'data' ←→ [⎕IO](⎕PROFILE 'data')[;X]

-If column 2 is included in the result, the value ¯1 is used instead of to indicate a whole-function entry.
+If [;2] is included in the result, then the value ¯1 is used instead of to indicate a whole-function entry.

 Example